-Bajami, Keene and Martin were born as part of a litter of 8 kittens at Boras Zoo in Sweden on 19 February where they shared their enclosure with the zoo’s group of rhino!
+Bajrami and Keene were born as part of a litter of 8 kittens at Boras Zoo in Sweden on 19 February where they shared their enclosure with the zoo’s group of rhino!
 They arrived at The Big Cat Sanctuary in June 2014.
 They make a high-pitched, bird-like chirruping chirpy noise as their way of calling others they also purr which is the ability that places Cheetahs in the 'small cat' category.

 They make a high-pitched, bird-like chirruping chirpy noise as their way of calling others they also purr which is the ability that places Cheetahs in the 'small cat' category.
 Cheetahs are notoriously the fastest land mammal on the planet, a cheetah can reach 112km/h in just three seconds, faster than a sports car accelerates!
 Its body has evolved for speed, with long legs, an elongated spine, adapted claws to grip the ground and a long tail for balance.

 With a population of approximately 7,000 remaining in the wild, this makes the Cheetah Africa’s most threatened cat.
 These stunning agile cats are found in the grasslands and open woodland of Southern and Eastern Africa and the biggest threats to their survival are loss of habitat and prey, human/wildlife conflict and the illegal wildlife trade in which many young Cheetah are torn from the wild to become pets as a symbol of status.

 These fierce felines hunt during the day to avoid competition from other powerful predators such as lions, hyenas and leopards.